 What I like about this mount is that it’s truly multifunctional – every sport aficionado will find something to his/her liking there.

-Let’s start with running/hiking trails.
+Let’s start with running and hiking trails.
 There are several options to choose from:

-- Blue and green trail starting in Szczyrk village.
+- Blue and green trail starting in Szczyrk mountain resort.

 - Red one starting in Buczkowice village.